taitle/taitle.github.io/_posts/2017-11-19-answers-to-page-table-exercises-in-xv6.markdown

 One last thing, "0xa" is the newline in xv6, so it is used to separate commands from the shebang line.
 After that, we are done in "exec.c", so we call "exec.c" itself, with interpreter path as the file to be executed, and the script as the argument.
 Since interpreter path is the first argument, which is what ip points to, first two bytes will not be "#!", instead it will be the interpreter's ELF binary.

-Now that we are done, let's see the code we need to write in order to interpret the actual script content.
+Now that we are done, let's see the code we need to write in "sh.c" in order to interpret the actual script content.

 {% highlight c %}
+    //sh.c
     if( (argc == 1) & strcmp(argv[0], "sh") ){
 	fd = open(argv[0], O_RDONLY);
 	if( fd < 0)